WP: Los Angeles Philharmonic; Los Angeles, 02.05.2021

 Donghoon Shin won prestigious awards such as the Royal Philharmonic Society Composition Prize in 2016.

-In 2019, Donghoon Shin has been selected as one of the laureates of ricordilab.
+In 2019, Donghoon Shin has been selected as laureate of ricordilab, Ricordi Berlin’s international program to promote young composers.

 More about ricordilab